 “A restaurant cook who is a natural social connector could apply this strength by visiting with restaurant guests and making them feel welcome.
 A salesperson who enjoys teaching others might share that enthusiasm with new hires, becoming a mentor.
 Naturally, newcomers can’t act unilaterally — they need to coordinate their activities with their manager.”

-Wipro’s study set out as an example for the employee onboarding in 2022
+Wipro’s study set out as an example for the Great Onboarding in 2023

 The findings showed that when an organization's onboarding activities focused on new hires’ personal identities rather than the organization's identity, stronger employee relations, fewer staff turnover, and higher customer satisfaction were achieved.
 Personal identity-based onboarding led to increased productivity and fewer mistakes.
 Employees and organisations benefited significantly from the alternate approach to onboarding in both the studies.